 In another similar example of an undisclosed service provider discount, the SEC alleged that an adviser negotiated a legal services discount arrangement on behalf of itself and its funds, wherein the adviser received a greater discount on legal services than the funds.
 The differing discount rates were not disclosed to the funds or the limited partners.
 The SEC alleged that this practice constituted a conflict of interest.

 IV KEY TAKEAWAYS AND PRACTICE TIPS

-The SEC’s recent statements, examinations and enforcement actions demonstrate the importance of adequate monitoring, evaluation and disclosure of potential conflicts of interest.
+As investment advisers have begun changing their practices to address and prevent the conflicts of interest that have long been the centre of the SEC's private equity enforcement programme, the SEC shows no signs of shifting its attention from the possible conflicts inherent in the private equity business model, and its wider industry.
+The SEC's recent statements, examinations and enforcement actions demonstrate the importance of adequate monitoring, evaluation and disclosure of potential conflicts of interest.
 Both private equity and other types of advisers should evaluate their practices and procedures for any potential conflicts, keeping in mind the following enforcement trends.

 i Mitigate, eliminate, or disclose conflicts